Justo Lukban

-Justo Lukbán y Rilles (May 28, 1863 – September 2, 1927) was a Filipino physician and politician.
-Lukban was elected to the Philippine Assembly and was mayor of the capital Manila from 1917 until 1920.
+Justo Lukbán y Rilles (May 28, 1863 – September 2, 1927) was a Filipino physician and politician, Lukban was elected to the Philippine Assembly and was the 3rd Mayor of Manila from 1917 until 1920, he also served as the 3rd Vice Mayor of Manila from 1911 to 1915.

 Early life

 Justo Lukban was born in Labo, nowadays part of the Philippine province of Camarines Norte.
 He was the second child from a family of six children of Agustin Lukbán and Andrea Rilles.
 One of his three brothers was General Vicente Lukbán.
 He enrolled in 1873 at the Colegio de San Juan de Letran where he achieved a Bachelor of Arts-degree.
 Afterwards, Lukban studied medicine at the University of Santo Tomas.
 In 1888, he achieved his medical license and started his own practice in Manila.

 Philippine Revolution and Philippine-American War

 After the outbreak of the Philippine Revolution Lukban joined the revolutionary movement, just like his brother Vicente.
 He served as a medical officer.
 After the signing of the Pact of Biak-na-Bato on December 15, 1897, Lukban left for Hong Kong together with Emilio Aguinaldo and other Filipino leaders, where they lived in voluntary exile.
-In Augustus 1898 he was named by Vincente Lukban as Councilor to the Central Directorate of the Hong Kong Junta.
+In August 1898, he was named by Vincente Lukban as Councilor to the Central Directorate of the Hong Kong Junta.
 After his return to the Philippines in 1898, Lukban represented the province of as one of the members of the Malolos Congress.
 He was a member of the Council of Defense and Aid and head of the Medical Faculty at the newly established Universidad Literaria de Filipinas.

 He served as a General in the Siege of Masbate on August 19, 1898.
 Authorized to collect money for the revolutionary cause, he managed to collect an amount of ₱20,200 for the Revolutionary Government.
 When the Philippine Revolutionary Army was defeated in central Luzon by the Americans, Lukban was one of the negotiators for a peaceful surrender to the US as a member of the Asociacion De Paz, which was led by Pedro Paterno and Felipe Buencamino.
 During that time he had the rank of Major.
 After his surrender, the Americans appointed him as Military Sanitary Health Inspector for Ambos Camarines.